-Most patients tolerate our CT machine quite well.
+We find that most patients tolerate our CT machine quite well.
 In some rare instances a mild sedative may be prescribed by your physician to help cope with anxiety.
-If you are planning to take medication for the exam, it is our policy that you have a driver to bring you home afterwards.
+If you are planning to take medication for the exam, it is our policy that a family member drives you home after your scan.